-The motion for a vote of no-confidence in the Tongan government was finally tested this afternoon, but was rejected by a 13-11 majority.
+The motion for a vote of no confidence in the Tongan government was finally tested yesterday afternoon, but was rejected by a 13-11 majority.

 The Democratic Party first put forward the motion more than three months ago for the prime minister Lord Tu'ivakano and his cabinet to step down.